Measurement of inclusive and differential cross sections for W$^+$W$^-$ production in proton-proton collisions at $\sqrt{s}$ = 13.6 TeV: Systematic uncertainties

 The uncertainty in the calibration of the jet energy scale and resolution affects the selection efficiency of the jet multiplicity requirement and the $\ptmiss$ measurement.
 These effects are estimated by changing the jet energy in the simulation up and down by one standard deviation.
 The uncertainty in the jet energy scale and resolution is 2--5\%, depending on the $\pt$ and $\eta$~\cite{CMS:2016lmd}, and the impact on the expected signal and background yields is 1--4\% depending on the reconstructed jet multiplicity bin.

-The \PQb tagging efficiency in the simulation is corrected using scale factors determined from data~\cite{Sirunyan:2017ezt}.
-These values are estimated separately for heavy-flavour and light-flavour or gluon jets.
+Scale factors are applied in the simulation for the \PQb tagging efficiency of individual \PQb jets and the mistagging efficiencies of \PQc quark, light-flavour, and gluon jets are measured using dedicated calibration samples~\cite{Sirunyan:2017ezt}.
+The statistical uncertainties in the scale factors are uncorrelated between data-taking periods, while other uncertainties in the calibration method are treated as fully correlated.
+All uncertainties are treated as correlated among all regions in the fit.
 Each set of values results in uncertainties in the \PQb tagging efficiency of about 1--4\% to select events in the \WW SR, and the impact on the expected signal and background yields is about 1\%.

-The dominant theoretical uncertainties for simulated processes correspond to missing higher-order QCD calculations, which are estimated by varying the QCD renormalization and factorization scales independently up and down by a factor of two from their nominal values.
+The dominant theoretical uncertainties for simulated processes, both signal and background, correspond to missing higher-order QCD calculations, which are estimated by varying the QCD renormalization and factorization scales independently up and down by a factor of two from their nominal values.
 The largest cross section variation is taken as the uncertainty, excluding the two extreme variations where one scale is varied up and the other one down.
 The PDF and strong coupling $\alpS$ uncertainties are evaluated according to the procedure described in Ref.~\cite{PDFLHC}.
 The theoretical uncertainty due to the modelling of the PS is included for all the simulated samples.
 The uncertainty in the PS modelling is evaluated by varying the PS weights related to initial- and final-state radiation contributions computed by \PYTHIA on an event-by-event basis~\cite{Sjostrand:2015}, taking the uncertainty as the largest cross section variation on every analysis bin.
 The theoretical uncertainties are treated as fully correlated across bins for the distributions used to extract the results.

 The branching fraction for leptonic decays of \PW bosons is $\BFWlept=0.1086\pm0.0009$~\cite{Workman:2022ynf}, and lepton universality is assumed to hold.
 This is used to quote the total inclusive cross section starting from the undecayed \PW bosons.
 The uncertainty coming from this branching fraction is not included in the uncertainty to estimate the inclusive cross section, since all theoretical predictions are computed using fully leptonic decays, and a simple numerical multiplication is applied to quote the total value.
 A summary of all other systematic uncertainties for inclusive signal strength ($\mu$), the inclusive cross section measurement divided by the predicted cross section, is given in Table~\ref{tab:wwSystematics}.